microsoft/AzUrlShortener/README.md

 ## How To Deploy

-We suggest to deploy it paired with [Tiny Blazor Admin](https://github.com/FBoucher/TinyBlazorAdmin); it's a static website.
-However also possible do deploy it headless (just the Azure Function), if you want.
+We suggest deploying it paired with [Tiny Blazor Admin](https://github.com/FBoucher/TinyBlazorAdmin); it's a static website.
+However it's also possible to deploy it headless (just the Azure Function), if you want.

 👉 **[Step by Step Deployment](https://github.com/FBoucher/TinyBlazorAdmin/blob/main/deployment.md)** 👈 documentation is available here.
-This will bring you on the TinyBlazorAdmin repository where you will deploying both projects.
+This will bring you to the TinyBlazorAdmin repository where you will deploying both projects.

 To have all alternative and previous version deployments, refer to the [Azure Function Deployment Details](https://github.com/FBoucher/AzUrlShortener/blob/main/doc/azFunctions-deployment.md) page.